aurora-is-near/near-web3-provider/README.md

 ## To Do
 - [ ] Update hardcoded `transactionIndex`
-- [ ] Make sure all errors are handled
+- [x] Make sure all errors are handled
 - [ ] Expose `utils.nearAccountToEvmAddress`, otherwise users will not be able to pass through the EVM Address equivalent
 - [ ] Expose conversion utils like `base58ToHex`, `hexToBase58`
-- [ ] Add documentation about accessing provider methods (point to Near docs, talk about relevant ones)
+- [ ] Add documentation about accessing provider methods (point to Near docs, explain relevant methods)